gl-inet/docs3.x/docs/setup/mudi/first-time_setup.md

 ![battery](https://static.gl-inet.com/docs/en/3/setup/mudi/first-time_setup/E750_1.png)

-When mudi's power is off, you can still check the battery status by clicking the power button.
+When Mudi's power is off, you can still check the battery status by clicking the power button.
 The LED screen will show battery status when you click the power button.

 ![battery](https://static.gl-inet.com/docs/en/3/setup/mudi/first-time_setup/battery.png)